 Each Saint is a self-directed problem-solver.

-We hope that to develop the following learning dispositions in our Saints:
+We hope to develop the following learning dispositions in our Saints:

 When the pupils proceed to Primary Five and Primary Six, the ability to problem-solve becomes the key.
 A successful and effective problem-solver will be able to apply the mathematical concepts and skills learnt in different situations including non-routine ones and real-world problems.
 In order to do this, other than focusing on understanding concepts, acquiring skills, explaining processes, they need to be able to monitor their own Mathematical learning and have a positive attitude towards the subject.

-We have a structured curriculum across six levels focussing on the developing and deepening understanding of concepts and acquisition of skills.
-Our boys are engaged cognitively in lessons with the use of math manipulatives, ICT, MTV and problem-based performance tasks.
-Different heuristics skills are incorporated into the curriculum and hands-on activities are carried out during lessons so as to deepen understanding and learning.
+We have a structured curriculum across six levels focusing on developing and deepening understanding of concepts and acquisition of skills.
+Our boys are engaged cognitively in lessons with the use of math manipulatives, ICT tool, thinking routines, and problem-based performance tasks.
+Different heuristics skills are incorporated into the curriculum and hands-on activities are carried out during lessons to deepen understanding and learning.
 Some of our favourite thinking routines are Claim-Connect-Confirm, What makes you say that, I used to think…Now I think, See-Think-Wonder and Connect-Extend-Challenge.
-To explicitly focus on the use of Polya’s model, we have come up with different thinking protocols and questioning techniques to support pupils’ thinking through the 4 stages.

-In our continuous pursuit for excellence and upholding our 'Up and On' spirit, Mathematics was extended beyond the classrooms.
-Mathematics has been integrated in different platforms such as Charity Pushcart Programme, Learning Journeys for our Primary One and Two students, P5 Math trail (Collaboration with St. Andrew's Secondary School) as well as P6 Entrepreneurship Day.
-Entrepreneurship Week is an activity that integrates other subjects.
-This is a yearly Primary Six activity and pupils will get the opportunity to become 'entrepreneurs'.
-The pupils will work in groups to plan, market, price, promote and implement their projects which may be selling products or providing services.These are opportunities which allow pupils to experience and learn mathematics in an authentic way.
+In our continuous pursuit for excellence.
+Mathematics has been integrated in different platforms such as the Charity Pushcart Programme, Learning Journeys for our Primary One and Two students, P5 Math trail (in collaboration with St. Andrew’s Secondary School) as well as P6 Entrepreneurship Day.
+A yearly activity where pupils work in groups to plan, market, price, promote and implement their projects to raise funds for the needy.

 (i) Be encouraging

-Take time to look at the working and not just the final answer.
+Take time with your child to look at the working and not just the final answer of a sum.
 It is possible that there are a variety of methods that can be used to solve a problem.
 Identify common key words and vocabulary which would help the child restate the problem.

 (iii) Check for reasonableness of answers

-Make a conscious effort to train them in terms of how to check their work.
-In most situations, pupils merely check if they have completed the paper.
-Test them to check for 'appropriateness of answers'.
-Eg: An eraser cannot possibly costs $120!
+Make a conscious effort to train your child to check his work especially if he has time left.
+Gently remind him to check for ‘appropriateness of answers.
+E.g., An eraser cannot possibly cost $120!

-Mrs Pauline Poon ( HOD / Mathematics )
+Mrs Sharon Ee ( Level Head / Mathematics )